 #1 - I am a strong supporter of extra credits!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
-This may come in the
+This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books, text book chapter reviews, or DOING class presentations.

-It needs to pertain to a minority group (or member(s) of) in the United States and set IN the United States.
+It just needs to pertain to a minority group (or member(s) of) in the United States.